 Information technology and computational literacy is essential for modern archaeological research.
-This course, developed for the 2017-18 academic year, aims to offer a firm foundation for second-year archaeology students, focusing on a set of core technical skills (statistics, databases, and GIS).
+This course, developed for the 2018-19 academic year at Canterbury Christ Church University, aims to offer a firm foundation for second-year archaeology students, focusing on a set of core technical skills (statistics, databases, and GIS).

 The course begins with an initial assessment of individual student proficiencies in basic IT practices: e.g. Microsoft Word and Excel, and image preparation (simple processing in applications such as Photoshop); remedial lab sessions are arranged to fill deficiencies or refresh latent skills.
 The course then focuses on developing working knowledge in statistics, databases, and spatial analysis/GIS.
 Industry-standard commercial software packages (e.g. MS Access, ArcGIS) are taught alongside open source alternatives (e.g. MySQL, PostGIS, QGIS), maximising student technical literacy and access.